 I am interested in transferring to this programme from another.
 Is it possible?

 Yes!
-We welcome students from other disciplines who think they are more suited to the Environmental Earth Systems Science Programme.
-Depending on the courses you’ve already taken at University, it may be possible to finish your studies in three years.
+We welcome students from other disciplines who think they are more suited to the Environmental Earth Systems Science and Public Policy and Global Affairs programme.
+Depending on the courses you have already taken at university, it may be possible to finish your studies in three years.
 However, we suggest that you plan to take four years to complete the programme to take full advantage of opportunities in the field, study abroad, and conduct an internship or senior research project.
 Please note that the programme remains selective for transfer students.
 Our advice is to keep your grades up as much as possible in your current major programme.
-If you demonstrate that you can succeed at University, you will have a better chance of being admitted to our programme.
+If you demonstrate that you can succeed at university, you will have a better chance of being admitted to our programme.

 Once you are ready to transfer programmes, please visit the Change of Programme website to learn more.
 Please work with Academic Services and the Undergraduate Academic Officer to coordinate the timing of your application.
 For us, it is often best if the Change of Programme applications come during the application period for Poly and A-level students.